NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

     // if there's no record satisfying the given condition (recId = {-1, -1})
     //     return E_NOTFOUND;

-    /* Copy the record with record id (recId) to the record buffer (record) For this Instantiate a RecBuffer class object by passing the recId and call the appropriate method to fetch the record */
+    /* Copy the record with record id (recId) to the record buffer (record).
+       For this, instantiate a RecBuffer class object by passing the recId and call the appropriate method to fetch the record */